andreldm/andreldm.github.io/_drafts/xfce-contributor-guide.md

 Fortunately, translators don't need to know terminal commands or any complex tool, since Xfce translations are handled in [Transifex](https://www.transifex.com/xfce/), a web-based translation platform.
 At that link you can see the overview of the current status of translations.

-Once you sign up, you can ask to join the translation team.
-Be patient, it may take a while to a coordinator to approve your request.
+Once you sign up, you can ask to join a translation team.
+Be patient, it may take a while for a coordinator to approve your request.
 If you think your request is taking longer than it should, say a couple weeks, please poke us via the [translation mailing list](https://mail.xfce.org/mailman/listinfo/xfce-i18n) or directly at IRC channel #xfce-dev (more about this later).

 After joining a team, Transifex should be quite intuitive, there is even a comments section in case of doubts for a particular text to be translated, but developers are not notified, so I recommend to use the mailing list or [bug tracker](https://bugzilla.xfce.org/).

+For further details check the documentation [page about translation](https://docs.xfce.org/contribute/translate/start).

 ## Donations